 For structure they’re ideal.
-The taller species are great for adding height and interest by cutting through frothy, more loosely structured plants.
-Plus, many species are woodland natives so are happy grown in shady areas.
+The taller species are great for adding height and interest by cutting through more loosely structured plants.
+Plus, many species are woodland natives so are happy growing in shady areas.

 Gather ideas and inspiration on growing the different types of foxgloves with these foxglove planting combinations.

 More on growing foxgloves:

 Browse our pick of the best foxgloves to grow.